I Believe

 - The book of Revelation was written prior to 70 AD and largely pointed towards the events that led up to and transpired in 70 AD.

-- John’s vision of the Son of Man coming in the clouds & the gathering of the elect and a new heaven and a new
+- John’s vision of the Son of Man coming in the clouds & the gathering of the elect and of a new heaven and a new

-Again, this was written for those living in the first century to prepare them for the hard times that were coming in & around Jerusalem and to encourage them to keep the commandments of their God & to keep the faith in the testimony of their Messiah.
+earthland, was referencing back to the words of Jesus/Yeshua and the prophets of old.
+It expressed the hope of a new age, post-70 AD. - The book of Revelation was written for those living in the first century to prepare them for what was coming in & around Jerusalem and to encourage them to keep the commandments of their God & to keep the faith in the testimony of their Messiah.